-Thoughts are biochemical impulses of energy, intelligence and information that hold magnetic properties.
-These magnetic properties originate within each cell and are influenced by your peer groups, world views, cultural history, media, religion, mythology and as a result of social expectations.
+Thoughts are biochemical impulses of energy, intelligence, and information that hold magnetic properties.
+These magnetic properties originate within each cell and are influenced by your peer groups, worldviews, cultural history, media, religion, mythology and as a result of social expectations.
 All of these elements of life influence and shape the thoughts you have about yourself, about others and about your life and circumstances.
 Over time, these thoughts evolve from opinions into beliefs and convictions.

-Beliefs and convictions are nothing more than a recipe of thoughts that have been “locked” into place.
+Beliefs and convictions are nothing more than a recipe for thoughts that have been “locked” into place.
 When you have a belief about something, there is no doubting or wishing or hoping.
 Things are the way they are and there is no alternate view.
 You have “locked” a certain set of thoughts in place to form this belief, and this belief is part of the puzzle that shapes your attitude throughout the day.

 Let’s break this down another way: Your thoughts are a result of “life”.
 You have the thoughts you have, because of how you’ve been influenced by “life”.
 Life includes what is now, what was in the past, and what you expect to happen in the future.
-As such, your thoughts and the attitudes you have are a result of your peer groups, world views, your cultural history, media influences, religious traditions and beliefs, and other social factors.
+As such, your thoughts and the attitudes you have are a result of your peer groups, worldviews, your cultural history, media influences, religious traditions and beliefs, and other social factors.
 In other words, you have the thoughts you have because you’ve experienced life in a certain and specific way.
 Therefore, you are how you are today because of the influences you have allowed into your life — into your mind.

-Over a lifetime you have chosen to focus on certain things, while ignoring other things.
-There are so many different beliefs, opinions and perspectives in this world.
+Over a lifetime you have chosen to focus on certain things while ignoring other things.
+There are so many different beliefs, opinions, and perspectives in this world.
 However, you have only chosen to focus on a few of them.
 Some of them have been somewhat forced upon you by your peers, parents, teachers, mentors, culture and religious background.
 However, other things you have chosen to focus on because of your personal preferences and tastes.
 You have therefore created your current thought-patterns and perspectives through the choices you have made over a lifetime.

 Thoughts don’t immediately turn into beliefs and/or attitudes.
 It’s a process that takes time.
-You will for instance have an initial thought about something.
+You will, for instance, have an initial thought about something.
 This thought stimulates various cells in your brain.
 The more you use this “thought” through repetition, the more you use those particular cells, and the stronger the connection between those cells becomes.
 Likewise, the more emotional intensity that goes into a thought, the more the neural highway in the brain strengthens.
 As such, the easier it is to have that particular “thought” the next time around.
-Eventually the thought becomes a habit and is projected out into the external world as an attitude; which is nothing more than a collection of thoughts, beliefs, opinions and values.
+Eventually, the thought becomes a habit and is projected out into the external world as an attitude; which is nothing more than a collection of thoughts, beliefs, opinions, and values.

 A thought is never an isolated event.
 Your brain always tries to make sense of the world by linking present circumstances to past memories.
 This connection between the past and present forms associations in the brain that help you make better sense of the world.
-You might of course learn something new and different, however your brain will still attempt to find some relevance, and will therefore find a way to connect the new with the old.
+You might, of course, learn something new and different, however, your brain will still attempt to find some relevance, and will, therefore, find a way to connect the new with the old.

 How your brain connects the new experiences to the old memories will determine how you make sense of the world.
 And how you make sense of the world shapes how you think about your world; which builds the foundations of what you believe about your world — manifesting in the attitude you project out into the world.

 Thoughts are as complex as they are simple.
 They are simple because of their nature.
-It’s just easy to have a thought, however it’s not easy to understand how that thought came to be, or what the consequences of having that thought will be in the future.
+It’s just easy to have a thought, however, it’s not easy to understand how that thought came to be, or what the consequences of having that thought will be in the future.
 As such, your thoughts are very complex structures because they are influenced by many different factors.

 Consider for a moment one of your thoughts, and ask yourself: